 6. Are They Established And Ensured Not To Disappear?

 Another thing to ask about is a potential partner’s lasting power.
 Figure out their likelihood to still be in business in five years and ten years.
 A good partner is experienced in partnerships – and therefore has a stronger place in the market.
-It would help if you had a partner who won’t disappear partway through your endeavor, and that means investigating the history and current stability of partners before forming a bond.
+It would help if you had a dedicated team who won’t disappear partway through your software development project, and that means investigating the history and current stability of partners before forming a bond.

 7. Do They Follow An Agile Development Model?